Sterling at multi-month highs versus dollar, euro

 By Neal Armstrong

-But analysts said the pound's gains were becoming stretched, given the UK economy has slipped into another recession which is likely to prevent the Bank of England from tightening monetary policy for the foreseeable future.
+But analysts said the pound's gains were becoming stretched, given the British economy is mired in recession, which is likely to prevent the Bank of England from tightening monetary policy for the foreseeable future.

-Sterling rose to an eight-month high of $1.6304 against the dollar which itself skidded to a two-month low versus a basket of currencies as weak U.S. growth data on Friday reinforced expectations of dovish U.S. monetary policy.
+Sterling rose to an eight-month high of $1.6298 against the dollar which itself skidded to a two-month low versus a basket of currencies as weak U.S. growth data on Friday reinforced dovish U.S. monetary policy expectations.

 "It makes sense that the pound has performed relatively well of late given the shift in interest rate expectations, but it appears to be overshooting now, particularly as the UK is still in recession," said Lee Hardman, currency strategist at BTM-UFJ.

-A less dovish tone in April's BoE policy minutes reduced speculation of further increases in the bank's asset purchase programme which currently stands at 325 billion pounds.
+A less dovish tone in April's BoE policy minutes reduced the scope for further increases in its asset purchase programme which currently stands at 325 billion pounds.

+Latest IMM positioning data reflected the view that more asset purchases were unlikely in the near-term as speculators flipped to a small long position.

+"Sterling bears have capitulated but it will take some good news to generate a build-up of long positions, and pave the way for EUR/GBP to push on towards 80 pence," said Societe Generale in a note.

 Sterling's next target against the euro is the June 2010 high of 80.67 pence.
 Beyond there would take it to levels not seen since the aftermath of the Lehman Brothers' collapse in autumn 2008.